 Pull your actual reports from all three bureaus at annualcreditreport.com — not a credit monitoring app, the real reports.
 The score is a summary; the report is the source data.
 You’re looking for two things: errors, and derogatory marks.
 This is related to tradeline deletion — when a tradeline gets removed from your report, it can affect your score in ways that aren’t always obvious.

-Errors are more common than people expect.
-Wrong account status, payments marked late that weren’t, accounts that aren’t yours (sometimes from a mixed file — a credit bureau accidentally merging someone else’s history with yours).
-Under the FCRA, you can dispute anything that’s inaccurate, and the bureau has 30 days to investigate.
-Legitimate errors that get removed can move your score meaningfully, and it costs nothing.
+Errors are more common than people expect: wrong account status, payments marked late that weren’t, accounts that aren’t yours (sometimes from a mixed file, where a bureau accidentally merges someone else’s history with yours).
+Under the FCRA you can dispute anything inaccurate, and the bureau generally has 30 days to investigate — the CFPB lays out exactly how to dispute an error on your credit report, and it costs nothing.
+Legitimate errors that get removed can move your score meaningfully.

 Derogatory marks — collections, charge-offs, late payments, repossessions — are different.
 If they’re accurate, you can’t just dispute them away.
 The clock for those runs seven years from the original delinquency date, not from when the account was charged off or sent to collections.
-Knowing the exact date matters for calculating when a negative item ages off.
+Knowing that exact date matters for calculating when a negative item finally ages off, and it’s the first thing I’d pin down before deciding what’s even worth your effort.

 The fastest DIY lever: utilization

 If you have credit cards with balances, getting those balances down is the fastest way to move your score.
-Credit utilization — what percentage of your available limit you’re using — affects your score every single month based on what gets reported, and what gets reported is whatever your balance is when your statement closes.
+Your revolving utilization — the percentage of your available limit you’re using — affects your score every month based on what gets reported, and what gets reported is whatever your balance is when your statement closes.

 The part most people miss: the due date and the statement close date are different.
 Paying your balance before the statement close date is what lowers the balance that gets reported.
-Paying on the due date (which is usually a couple weeks after the statement closes) is fine for avoiding late fees, but the damage to your utilization is already done — the statement already printed the high balance.
-(I learned this the annoying way, watching my utilization stay elevated even though I thought I was paying the bill.)
+Paying on the due date (usually a couple weeks after the statement closes) is fine for avoiding late fees, but the damage to your utilization is already done — the statement already printed the high balance.
+(I learned this the annoying way, watching my utilization stay elevated even though I thought I was paying the bill on time.)

 The other utilization lever is your total available credit.
-If you add a tradeline with a high limit, your aggregate utilization goes down even if your balances don’t change.
-A $25,000 card added to a profile that already had $15,000 in limits suddenly has $40,000 available — same $4,000 balance now looks like 10% utilization instead of 27%.
+If you add a tradeline with a high limit, your aggregate utilization drops even if your balances don’t change.
+A $25,000 card added to a profile that already had $15,000 in limits suddenly has $40,000 available — that same $4,000 balance now looks like 10% utilization instead of 27%.
+This is the one move in DIY credit repair that can change a number in a single reporting cycle instead of over months.

 Account age: the slow fix and the shortcut

-Average account age is one of the harder things to improve quickly because time is the only real input.
-The DIY version is just: don’t close old accounts.
+Average account age is one of the harder things to improve quickly, because time is the only real input.
+The DIY version is simple: don’t close old accounts.
 A paid-off card with a zero balance still helps your average age and your available credit — closing it hurts both.
-People close old cards thinking it cleans up their credit profile; it usually does the opposite.
+People close old cards thinking it tidies up their profile; it usually does the opposite.

-The shortcut is being added as an authorized user to an older account.
-When you’re added as an AU to a card that’s been open for years with a clean payment history, that card’s history shows up on your report.
-You’re borrowing the age without having to wait for it.
-This is what paid AU tradelines do — you’re buying access to a card’s reporting history for three billing cycles.
+The shortcut is being added as an authorized user on an older account.
+When you’re added as an AU to a card that’s been open for years with a clean payment history, that card’s history shows up on your report — you’re borrowing the age without waiting for it.
+This is what paid AU tradelines do: you’re buying access to a card’s reporting history for the standard term, which is two billing cycles through most brokers (on my own listings I keep the authorized user on for three months).
 It’s most effective for thin-file situations where the main problem is just not having much history yet.

-One thing worth knowing about the Amex exception: American Express changed how they report authorized users around 2015.
-Instead of showing the card’s original open date, they now show the date the AU was added.
-So an Amex card opened decades ago adds you as AU today — your report shows a brand-new account.
-The age benefit is gone completely.
-If you’re shopping for tradelines and someone’s selling you an Amex card, it’s worth asking about this specifically.
+One caveat — the Amex exception.
+American Express changed how it reports authorized users around 2015.
+Instead of showing the card’s original open date, it now shows the date the AU was added.
+So an Amex card opened decades ago that adds you today shows up on your report as a brand-new account; the age benefit is gone completely.
+If you’re shopping for tradelines and someone’s selling you an Amex, ask about this specifically before you pay age-card prices for it.

 What DIY credit repair can’t fix quickly

 Derogatory marks from accurate negative history don’t come off early through disputes.
-You can try a goodwill deletion letter (asking the creditor to remove a late payment as a courtesy, especially if you’ve had a long clean history with them), and occasionally it works.
-For collections, a pay-for-delete arrangement — where you offer to pay in exchange for removal — is worth trying, though not all collectors agree to it and nothing requires them to.
+You can try a goodwill deletion letter — asking the creditor to remove a late payment as a courtesy, especially if you’ve had a long clean history with them — and occasionally it works.
+For collections, a pay-for-delete arrangement (you offer to pay in exchange for removal) is worth trying, though not all collectors agree and nothing requires them to.

 Credit repair companies that promise to remove accurate negative items are almost always overstating what they can do.
 The FCRA gives you the same dispute rights they use, and you can exercise them yourself for free.
-What you’re really paying for is someone to send letters on your behalf.
-It’s not illegal, it’s just not magic either.
+What you’re really paying those companies for is someone to mail letters on your behalf — not illegal, just not magic either.

-The honest version: if you have major derogatory marks, some of the rebuild is just waiting and layering positive history on top.
-Secured cards, credit builder loans, and AU tradelines all help with that.
-The score moves as the negative items age and as the positive history accumulates.
+The honest version: if you have major derogatory marks, part of the rebuild is simply waiting and layering positive history on top.
+Secured cards, credit-builder loans and other free ways to build tradelines, and AU tradelines all help with that.
+The score moves as the negative items age and as the positive history accumulates — there’s no letter that skips that part.

-If you want to look at what AU tradelines are available, I sell them directly at kindoflost.com.
+If you want to look at what AU tradelines are available, I sell them directly at the tradelines store.
 There’s also a FAQ if you have questions about how they work or whether they’d actually help your situation.

 Things that I use, like, and am affiliated with: